docsteveharris/docsteveharris.github.io/_posts/2014-03-26-blog-setup-notes.md

 Final thoughts
 --------------

-My guess is that all the 'real' HTML and code lives in the `_site' directory, and it is this which is served by github.
+My guess is that all the 'real' HTML and code lives in the `_site` directory, and it is this which is served by github.
 If I wanted to host the site elsewhere, then it would be the contents of this that I would be publishing after using jekyll on my local machine to build it.

 Useful links
 ------------